Reviews You Can Rely On

 Unlike our camping chair review, this review is designed specifically for portable chairs that can be carried into the backcountry or during hikes.
 We analyzed packability and weight for this metric, knowing that a chair would have to be pretty compact to make it into an already heavy pack on your next trip into the backcountry.
 We considered both the relative weight of each chair compared to models of the same design (foam or tent style), as well as how it stacked up against every product we tested.

 We put each chair on a scale, brought out the measuring tape, and recorded what we found.
-Then we assessed if the bulk and weight were worth it for the comfort each model offered.
+Then, we assessed if the bulk and weight were worth it for the comfort of each model offered.
 The lightest 'chairs' in the category are the ground pads: the Therm-a-Rest Z Seat is a feather-weight 2 ounces, and the Nemo Chipper is a mere 3.3 ounces.
 Both are easily packable on a long-distance backpacking trip and fit neatly into a water bottle side pocket.

 backpacking chair - the nemo chipper and other sit pads easily tuck away on the outside...